mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - verify contents
 - press "Submit new issue"

+## Rulers

+- to draw a vertical line at given column positions (ex. just 80), add the following in settings.json:

+ "editor.rulers": [80],

 ## Save

 - I configure both ctrl-s and cmd-s to save the current file.